 1. Prices are determined by where you live in the Netherlands

-In the Netherlands, where you live determines which connection is available to you (DSL, cable, or fibre).
-This in turn determines the price of your internet!
-For example, cable and fibre are more expensive than DSL and while fibre provides great connection, it’s only available to around 40% of Dutch homes at the moment.
+In the Netherlands, where you live determines which internet connection is available to you (DSL, cable, or fibre).
+This, in turn, determines the price of your internet!
+For example, cable and fibre are more expensive than DSL, and while fibre provides great connection, it’s only available to around 40% of Dutch homes at the moment.

 2. The type of monitor you choose will affect your energy prices

 The Dutch love a korting, and that’s no different when it comes to utilities.
 In the Netherlands, you can save on your energy by using power at “off-peak hours,” meaning you might want to charge your devices at night, do laundry on the weekend, and save the extra-long warm showers for the public holidays (though please also shower in between!).

 However, to make use of the reduced night, weekend, and public holiday rates, you’ll need a smart meter. 🤓🌱 This is a special monitor that tracks the exact amount of energy you use, ensuring that you’re not paying unnecessarily high costs for your power.